kathiavf16/My_Data_Viz_Project/Exploratory_Project/README.md

 ## Datasources:
 The datasource contains both csv and json files available.
-I used excel to work witht the data.
+I used excel to work with the data.
 Link to datasource: https://data.world/data-society/airplane-crashes/workspace/file?filename=Airplane_Crashes_and_Fatalities_Since_1908.csv

 This dataset has a total of 8 variables.
 Dataset Variables